-When Sensory Processing Disorder Symptoms Get in the Way of Good Hygiene
+When Sensory Issues Get in the Way of Good ADHD Hygiene

-Are sensory processing symptoms keeping your ADHD child from good personal hygiene?
+Are sensory issues keeping your ADHD child from good personal hygiene?
 Here, one mother’s perspective on managing her daughter’s SPD.

 Many kids with attention deficit hyperactivity disorder (ADHD) also have sensory processing issues, and my daughter, Natalie, is one of them.

 One area where this has created challenges is in her personal hygiene.
 For example, she hates to brush her teeth.
 We’ve tried dozens of flavors of toothpaste and light-up, musical, and electric toothbrushes.
 Each new taste or trick is typically helpful to soothe the irksome sensation of tooth brushing for one or two uses, but when the novelty wears off, we’re back to square one.
 I often let Nat brush with just water or pour a little kids’ fluoride rinse on her brush and call it good.

 Brushing her hair has also always been an issue.
 Detangling sprays and conditioners help, but they don’t solve the problem.
 We’ve found that keeping Nat’s hair cut short and using the softest brush we can find is the best solution.

 And then there’s soap.
 Nat has never wanted to wash with soap.
 When she was younger, I felt like she was clean enough after a leisurely soak in the tub or a long stint in the shower, sans soap.
 But as a preteen, things have changed.
 Water alone doesn’t wash away underarm odor, and it isn’t enough for her facial complexion woes.
 What to do?